 We got through it.
 “This, too, shall pass,” and all that.
 I feel like I ran a marathon, but I’ve had worse.

-And Sarah chose to run and was re-elected as historian of her 4-H club – a role for which she won the countywide award last year.
+And on this rough day, Ashar chose to run and was re-elected as historian of her 4-H club – a role for which she won the countywide award last year.

 And she gave me a big hug and kiss before bed.

-So, yeah, today ended up being a good day.
+So, yeah, it ended up being a good day.

 If you’re interested in reading more about our life with Asperger’s and SPD, check out this post that shows what sensory processing disorder is like and this post that describes our journey to an autism spectrum diagnosis.